solidi/writing/49-short-circuiting-fantastical-debugging.md

 ## An Example of How to Freak Out Properly

 Weeks into playing a well-loved [JRPG video game](https://superjumpmagazine.com/secret-of-mana-an-oral-history-of-playing-the-jrpg-in-the-1990s-39029a28584f) with my daughter, the power unexpectedly went out.
 My mind began to race.
 Was it water seeping into a specific splice, violating this circuit?
 Did that bluejay nest in the right place?
 Did the thirty-year-old 16-bit system have a malfunctioning capacitor, drawing amperage, frying the line?

 Fear sank in as I considered this splice box dangerously janky.

-We lost power again; I reset the breaker, squarely focused on looking at the splice box exposed in the elements.
-It was toying with me, and sure enough, I made the mistake of the insane, doing the same again, hoping for a new conclusion.
+We lost power again; I reset the breaker, squarely focusing the blame on the splice box in the elements.
+The device was toying with me, and sure enough, I made the mistake of the insane, flipping the breaker again, hoping for a new conclusion.

 ## What Happened